Write files to a CD or DVD

 Place an empty disc into your CD/DVD writable drive.

-In the Blank CD/DVD-R Disc window that appears, select CD/DVD Creator and click OK.
+In the Blank CD/DVD-R Disc notification that pops up at the bottom of the screen, select Open with CD/DVD Creator.
 The CD/DVD Creator folder window will open.

 (You can also click on Blank CD/DVD-R Disc under Devices in the file manager sidebar.)